sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 2. Other current liabilities

 	Short term payables not directly related to the main business of the company.
-These include statutory dues, security deposits and advances from dealers and unclaimed liablities which are all due for payment within one year.
+These include statutory dues, security deposits and advances from dealers and unclaimed liabilities which are all due for payment within one year.

 3. Short term provisions